Each-Way Betting Explained: How to Place Each Way Bets

 If you fancy a side to do well in a league or cup but you aren’t totally sold they will win, then each-way betting could be for you.

-Each-way betting in golf is far closer to that of horse racing and is therefore just swapping out the horses for golfers.
+Each-way betting in golf is far closer to that of horse racing.
 In golf, the first portion of your bet will see you back a winner, which is the main focal point of your bet.
 The second portion is the place bet.
 This will see you trying to back a golfer to place inside the number of places the bookmaker has outlined.

 In tennis, each-way betting will see you backing a certain player to win the tournament, with the second part of your bet seeing you back that same player to make it to the final.
 You will therefore get a pay out if your chosen player reaches the final, with this bigger if your player wins.